tamagui/tamagui/README.md

 Tamagui lets you share more code between web and native apps without sacrificing the two things that typically suffer when you do: performance and code quality.

-It does this with an optimizing compiler that outputs platform-specific optimizations, turning styled components, even with complex logic or cross-module imports, into a simple `div` alongiside atomic CSS on the web, or a View with its style objects hoisted on native.
+It does this with an optimizing compiler that outputs platform-specific optimizations - it turns styled components, even with complex logic or cross-module imports, into a simple `div` alongiside atomic CSS on the web, or a View with its style objects hoisted on native.

 The entirety of Tamagui works at compile time and runtime, and can be set up gradually, with initial usage as simple as importing it and using the base views and styled function.

-We do recomment to check out the starters with `npm create tamagui@latest`, they range from simple to production-ready.
+We recommend checking out the starters with `npm create tamagui@latest`, they range from a simple learning example to a production-ready monorepo.

 The compiler optimizes most and ultimately flattens a majority of styled components.
 In the [~500px² responsive browser section](https://tamagui.dev) of the Tamagui website, 49 of the 55 or so [inline styled components](https://github.com/tamagui/tamagui/blob/master/apps/site/components/HeroResponsive.tsx) are flattened to a `div`.
 The homepage gains nearly 15% on Lighthouse with the compiler on.